jjaxu/thedasbot/README.md

 **Syntax:** `/trivia [ <category> | any | help ] [ <difficulty> | any ]`

 - `/trivia help` brings up the list of available categories and difficulties.
-Categories do not need to exactly match what's listed, as long it's enough to uniquely identify it.
-Leaving any arguments blank will default to `any`, which selects a random category/difficulty.
+Categories support fuzzy matching.
+All arguments default to `any`, which selects a random category/difficulty.

 **Examples**